cartesi/pos-dlib/README.md

 ## Unintuitive behaviour:
 The `operator` has the right to "order" the `RewardManager` contract to send any amount of tokens to any address, by calling the `reward()` function.
 However, the operator is expected to always use the `getCurrentReward()` to decide the correct amount and act accordingly.

-## Risks:
-- `getCurrentReward()` function always reverting will lock the tokens forever.
-- `getCurrentReward()` returning the wrong value will over-reward or under-reward the block producer.

 # PoS
 The PoS contract is the main concern when dealing with the Noether architecture, it manages the interactions between the Staking, BlockSelector and RewardManager.
 It is responsible for making sure permissioned calls are secure, instantiating the BlockSelector and guiding the RewardManager on whom to transfer money to.
 It is also the main concern and the contract that will interact with the offchain part of this dlib.